JimPresting/Whatsapp-Template-API-/README.md

             "body": {
                 "id": "NEW_TEMPLATE_ID",
                 "status": "PENDING", // Or APPROVED, REJECTED
-                "category": "MARKETING" // The category you specified }
+                "category": "UTILITY" // The category you specified }
         }
         ```